xiaochi-liu/interpretable-ml-book/manuscript/03-datasets.md

 ## Bike Sharing Counts (Regression) {#bike-data}
 This dataset contains daily counts of bike rentals from bike sharing company [Capital-Bikeshare](https://www.capitalbikeshare.com/) in Washington D.C., along with weather and seasonal information.
-The data was kindly open sourced by Capital-Bikeshare and the folks from @bike2013 have added the weather data and the seasonal information.
+The data was kindly open sourced by Capital-Bikeshare and the folks from Fanaee-T and Gama (2013)[^Fanaee] have added the weather data and the seasonal information.
 The goal is to predict how many rental bikes will be out on the street given weather and day.
 The data can be downloaded from the [UCI Machine Learning Repository](http://archive.ics.uci.edu/ml/datasets/Bike+Sharing+Dataset).